terra-campaigns/degenesis/systems/ruin.md

 ## Sporination
 {: .no_toc }

+Depending on the environment you are, you might be dealt Spore Infestation.

 |         |                                   |
 | ------- | --------------------------------- |
 | **d4**  | Spore mist in hi-risk zones       |